 Does Neck Relief Affect Intonation?

 Intonation is directly affected by the action of your strings.
 The guitar’s action is the distance between the strings and the fretboard.
-Because the neck relief will also adjust this distance it can affect your intonation.
+Because the neck relief will also adjust this distance, it can impact your intonation.

 There are a lot of people who set up their guitar intonation without considering the neck relief.
 But setting up the instrument has to be done properly in an order of operations.